William Jefferson (politician): Corruption case

 Based on these allegations, the FBI raided Jefferson's Congressional offices in May 2006.
 On June 4, 2007, a federal grand jury indicted Jefferson on sixteen felony charges related to corruption, including bribery, racketeering, conspiracy, money laundering, obstruction of justice and other offenses.
 Jefferson was defeated by Republican Joseph Cao on December 6, 2008, and became the most senior Democrat to lose re-election that year.

 In 2009, he was tried in Virginia on federal corruption charges.
 On August 5, 2009, he was found guilty of eleven of the sixteen corruption counts.
 On November 13, 2009, Jefferson was sentenced to thirteen years, the longest sentence given to a congressman for bribery or any other crime.

 On March 26, 2012, the U.S. Court of Appeals for the Fourth Circuit affirmed Jefferson's conviction and sentence on ten of the eleven counts on which he was convicted.
 The Court of Appeals vacated and remanded the conviction on one count of the indictment, involving alleged wire fraud, holding that venue on that count was improper in the federal court in Virginia.

 On April 20, 2012, U.S. District Court judge T. S. Ellis III revoked Jefferson's bail and ordered that he report to prison by May 4, 2012 to begin serving his thirteen-year sentence.
 He reported as ordered at the BOP facility in Beaumont, Texas.
-He was scheduled for release on August 30, 2023.
+He was scheduled for release on August 30, 2023 but ultimately left federal prison on December 20, 2017.